 How Much Does It Cost to Open a Restaurant?
 [Restaurant Startup Costs]

-There are a lot of startup costs to consider, and dozens of variables, which makes it a challenging question to answer.
-But in this guide, we'll review all of the restaurant startup costs you will need to prepare and budget for, and you can use our customizable restaurant opening calculator to find out the specifics for your business.
+There are a lot of startup costs to consider and dozens of variables, which makes it a challenging question to answer.
+But in this guide, we'll review all of the restaurant startup costs you will need to prepare and budget for, and you can use our customisable restaurant opening calculator to find out the specifics for your business.